 Course Description

-This presentation provides an overview of neurodiversity, building an inclusive workforce, breaking down barriers to employment, and understanding the business case for hiring individuals of all abilities.
+This presentation offers an overview of neurodiversity, strategies for building an inclusive workforce, breaking down employment barriers and the business case for hiring individuals of all abilities.

 The Neurodiversity Movement Part 2 Fostering and Sustaining Provider and Business Relationships